sericaia/www/src/pages/blogposts/20170117_build-your-own-community-event-monitor.md

 ---
-title: "Build your own community event monitor"
+title: 'Build your own community event monitor'
-date: "2017-01-17"
+date: '2017-01-17'
 ---

 ### Events, events... and more events!